(b. 1985, Innsbruck, Austria)

 Between late 2017 and mid 2018 Fambri developed a fast growing dissatisfaction with an perceived lack of artistic coherence in and between his projects that led to his search for a unifying theme that would be present in all of his future works.
 In late 2018 his search was met with success: The nature of the human psyche and its countless ramifications when burdened by mental illnesses.

-The most intimate and challenging idea manifested itself in the form of a series of paintings now known as (“Cycle 2 – Zyklus 2”, 2018).
-The idea: provocation of a particular symptom of his own mental health afflictions – panic attacks – and using the resulting chaotic mental state to paint.
+The most intimate and challenging idea within this new theme: provocation of a particular symptom of his own mental health afflictions – panic attacks – and using the resulting chaotic mental state to paint.

 “I do not paint them – they are being painted by this unknown